About Oolong Teas

 Step 4: Pan-Firing

-Once the desired level of oxidation (sometimes still inaccurately referred to as “fermentation”) is reached, the process must be halted immediately.
-This is done by pan-firing the leaves at high temperatures to kill the enzyme in the leaf, which does result in even further oxidation.
+Once the desired level of oxidation/ browning is reached (sometimes still inaccurately referred to as “fermentation”), the process must be halted immediately.
+This is done by pan-firing the leaves at high temperatures to kill the enzyme in the leaf, which does result in some further oxidation.

-Our favorite iced tea is our “Bumble Blossom Oolong” a classic Formosa Oolong base with many peach notes, with the addition of Red Clover blossoms grown here on our farm.
+Our favorite iced tea is our “Bumble Blossom Oolong” a classic Formosa-style Oolong base with many peach notes, with the addition of Red Clover blossoms grown here on our farm.

 The “straight” Oolongs that we grow and offer in a limited edition series are our “White Oolong” (an “Oriental-Beauty” style) and a rich “Black Oolong” (full leaf more deeply oxidized) version, also in limited amounts.